KIRINTING/KIRINTING/README.md

 ## 🌐 About Me

-- 🎓 Computer Science Student @ University
+- 🎓 Computer Science @ University
-- 🧑‍💻 Specialize in **Full-stack development**
+- 🧑‍💻 Specialize in **Full-stack development** (Tyscript JavaScript React Nextjs and TailwindCSS)
 - 🔐 Learning about **NextJS**, **Backend Design**, and **Game Design**
 - 🌎 Based in **Chiang Mai, Thailand**
 - 🖥 Portfolio: